ragu-manjegowda/vivitsa/vivitsa/README.md

 ## Details:

-Currently this operating system has kernel (without paging and user space support) that can load an external module using multiboot.
+Currently this operating system has kernel (without file system and user space support) that can load an external module using multiboot.
 (More information in Sandbox)